passbolt/passbolt_help/_includes/hosting/install/wizard/install-scripts.md

 Therefore, Passbolt will not run properly.
 The script needs to know if you want to help fix this issue by installing Haveged.

-Haveged is a useful too to fix entropy issues, however it can have security implications.
+Haveged is a useful tool to fix entropy issues, however it can have security implications.
 Make sure you understand the risks before answering yes to this question.

 {% include hosting/install/warning-gpg-key-generation.html %}